Luc641/Airline-Information-System/analysis/DataDictionary/Data Dictionary.md

 ## Airport:
 A complex of runways and buildings for the take-off, landing, and maintenance of civil aircraft, with facilities for passengers.

+## Arrival airport:
+The airport at which the flight ends

 ## Arrival time:
 the moment at which a public conveyance is scheduled to get to a given destination.